giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 ---
-title: All the benefits of TypeScript, with none of the drawbacks
+title: "JSDoc typings: all the benefits of TypeScript, with none of the drawbacks"
-description: How you can get all the benefits of TypeScript, without needing to transpile to TypeScript
+description: How you can use JSDoc typings to get all the benefits of TypeScript, without needing to transpile to TypeScript
 date: 2020-11-27
 tags:
   - TypeScript